Has anyone dealt with them and going rate per acre?

 Would you be open to sharing the parcel number for reference?

 Would you share with us who you got the higher offer from?
-Are you in Marion County,
+Are you in Marion County?

 We would like to get more offers so we know we are not leasing for less than our neighbors.
 Would you mind giving us more information about who you are leasing to and if there will be ground disturbance on your property?
 We appreciate your responses.
-Thanks

 Our higher offer was from Marion Energy, and it is for property in Marion County.
 The lower offer was from Vickery.

-EQT will pay $4500/acre with 17% royalty if you hold firm (more if you have a good chunk of acrage).
+EQT will pay $4500/acre with 17% royalty if you hold firm (more if you have a good chunk of acreage).
 Marion Energy is Northeastern Natural Energy… push for 5K an acre (perhaps more) and 18% royalty.
 Northeastern is a bit easier to deal with than EQT.
 Those guys are real jerks.

-5k and 18% is very strong in this area, I wouldn’t expect that but you never know I guess.
+5K and 18% is very strong in this area, I wouldn’t expect that but you never know I guess.
 Sounds like you are in a good spot, those are already some high numbers.
 I would check the records in Marion County and look for other companies who might be leasing and call them as well.

-The going rate for Marion county, WV is between $3000 and $6000 per net acre, depending on how urgently NNE/MNE needs you or how close you are to development.
+The going rate for Marion County, West Virginia is between $3000 and $6000 per net acre, depending on how urgently NNE/MNE needs you or how close you are to development.
 You should research the Co-tenancy Compliance Act for West Virginia.
 It’s not just about the bonus; it’s about securing a good royalty percentage gross at the wellhead and making other modifications to your oil and gas lease.
 If you have a decent per net acreage amount, it’s advisable to consult with an oil and gas attorney or a professional petroleum advisor in the field.

 Marion Natural Energy (Northeast Natural Energy) has a hearing with the Oil & Gas Commission on 7/17 for an order establishing drilling units and pooling of unleased tracts and interests of owners who have not entered into voluntary agreements.